RomanKhudobei/Threaded/README.md

   back up the lineage one note at a time.

 ## To Do
-- Refine shortcuts (ctrl+n for new note, arrows up and down to navigate thoughts, enter to go one level deeper, backspace to go one level upper)
+- [ ] Refine shortcuts (ctrl+n for new note, arrows up and down to navigate thoughts, enter to go one level deeper, backspace to go one level upper)
-- Add tags
+- [ ] Add tags
-- Add date range filter
+- [ ] Add date range filter
-- Add ability to edit thoughts
+- [ ] Add ability to edit thoughts
-- Add ability to delete thoughts (send them into 30-day retention trash)
+- [ ] Add ability to delete thoughts (send them into 30-day retention trash)
+- [ ] Make composer expandable
+- [ ] Allow editions for thoughts
+- [ ] Add collapse arrow for opening threads
+- [ ] Make composer sticky at the top
+- [ ] Add sort/filter on main canvas (somewhere near composer).
+It should stay on each thread.
+Add list of popular tags with counts
+- [ ] Add grouping by date for better visibility and structure
+- [ ] Add auth with Google/Apple
+- [ ] Deploy